As a Canadian, your registered retirement savings plan (RRSP) is one of the best investment accounts that you have to save for retirement.

 Many Canadians will withdraw their RRSPs early in order to make purchases.
 This is almost always a terrible idea, in short, because you will be taxed to death, and you will lose out on the tax-deferral of the RRSP.
 Unless it is a life or death situation, avoid taking money out of your RRSP at all costs!

 RRSP withholding tax

 You can be hit with a withholding tax in the range of 10% – 30%, and even more if you live in Quebec because provincial taxes are taxed on also.
-You will also have to pay additional taxes if your marginal tax rate is larger than your withholding tax because that amount is now more than your
+You will also have to pay additional taxes if your marginal tax rate is larger than your withholding tax rate, or you could get a refund if it is lower.

 Early RRSP withdrawal without withholding taxes

 There are, however, two programs with your RRSP that allows early withdrawal, where you won’t get hit with any withholding taxes:

 RRSP Home Buyers Plan (HBP)